disalberto/scrum-capacity/README.md

 - In the top left corner, the user has to select the base country of the team.
 This will be used to retrieve the good bank-holidays.
-  - *Current limitation*: if someone in the team is working in another country, a different bank-holiday must be treated as a day off.
+  - *Current limitation*: if someone in the team is working from another country, a different bank-holiday must be treated as a day off.
 - The user has to specify the start and end dates of the iteration for which the estimation is needed.
 Sprint/Iteration days are automatically calculated, taking into account weekends and bank holidays.